Your travel expert

 Horned Screamer, White-cheeked Tody-Tyrant, Flammulated Tody-Tyrant, Large-headed Flatbill, Dusky-cheeked Foliage-gleaner, Rufous-headed Woodpecker, Manu Antbird, Goeldi’s Antbird, Red-billed Scythebill, Bamboo Antshrike, White-lined Antbird, Ornate Antwren and Dot-winged Antwren, Scarlet-hooded Barbet

-The particular bamboo ecosystems of the Manu bio-region have generated a very particular evolutionary process.
-Here, in the Amazonian foothills, the biota has undergone a process of speciation around these monotypic forests and particularly the avifauna that has populated the different vegetative strata and a very particular food niche.
-Leaving the forests of these giant Poaceae, we will also have the opportunity to visit and explore the great hydric valley of Piñipiñi and its different types of vegetation that host a large number of understorey species, including many antbirds (thamnophilidae) and ant thrushes (formicaridae).
-The night walks here can also be very productive, both in terms of birds and mammals, nocturnal monkeys, Tayra, Kinkajou, Opossum, etc...
+The distinct bamboo ecosystems of the Manu bio-region have generated a very specific evolutionary process, with many endemic species specially adapted to this niche.
+We will also have the opportunity to visit and explore the great Piñipiñi river valley and its different types of vegetation that host a large number of understorey species, including many antbirds (thamnophilidae) and antthrushes (formicaridae).
+The night walks here can also be very productive, both in terms of birds and mammals, and we could observe night monkeys, Tayra, Kinkajou, Opossum, and other reclusive nocturnal mammals.

 Dinner and overnight at the same charming lodge.